grohith327/simplegan/README.md

 **Framework to ease training of generative models**

 SimpleGAN is a framework based on [TensorFlow](https://www.tensorflow.org/) to make training of generative models easier.
-SimpleGAN provides high level APIs with customizability options to user which allows them to train a generative model with few lines of code.
+SimpleGAN provides high level APIs with customizability options to user which allows them to train a generative models with few lines of code or the user can reuse modules from the exisiting architectures to run custom training loops and experiments.
 ### Requirements
 Make sure you have the following packages installed
 * [tensorflow](https://www.tensorflow.org/install)